Laboratorio-de-Pedometria/spsann-package/README.md

 spsann
 ======

-Optimization of sample patterns using spatial simulated annealing
+Optimization of sample configurations using spatial simulated annealing